Domain-adaptive Crowd Counting via High-quality Image Translation and Density Reconstruction: Our Method

-\textbf{Domain-independent Features Decorators $\bm{G}_{to\mathcal{S}}$, $\bm{G}_{to\mathcal{T}}$.}\quad The proposed $\bm{G}_{c}$ can extract the features that share the same feature space, but it does not mean that they are key contents mentioned in Assumption.
-Thus, we propose two domain-independent features decorators for domain $\mathcal{S}$ and $\mathcal{T}$, which reconstruct images like own domain according to the outputs of $\bm{G}_{c}$.
-On the one hand, this process encourages $\bm{G}_{c}$ to extract effective domain-shared features.
+\textbf{Domain-specific Decoders $\bm{G}_{to\mathcal{S}}$ and $\bm{G}_{to\mathcal{T}}$.}\quad The proposed $\bm{G}_{c}$ can extract the features that share the same feature space, but it does not mean that they are key contents mentioned in Assumption.
+Thus, we propose two domain-specific decoders for domain $\mathcal{S}$ and $\mathcal{T}$, which reconstruct images like own domain according to the outputs of feature extractor.
+On the one hand, this process encourages feature extractor to extract effective domain-shared features.
 On the other hand, it makes $\bm{G}_{to\mathcal{S}}$ and $\bm{G}_{to\mathcal{T}}$ contain the domain-independent attributes.